Got pain? How to reduce pain after Breast augmentation

 A NO-pain sign.

-Pain itself can have a negative impact following surgery.
-In fact, it’s the main cause for readmission to a hospital after cosmetic surgery.
 When patients are in pain, they tend to breathe in short, shallow gasps which results in poor oxygen delivery to the tissues that, in turn, affects healing.
-Besides, when the lungs don’t fully expand, patients are more prone to additional complications such as pneumonia.
+In addition, when the lungs don’t fully expand, patients are more prone to additional complications such as pneumonia.

-To prevent this, patients need pain relief.
+To prevent breathing issues following surgery, patients need pain relief.
 The traditional way is pain pills.
 The first problem with pills is that the effect of the pill goes up and down, so patients experience waves of pain.
 Secondly, too much of a dosage can depress the breathing urge, which can be very damaging to healing tissues.
 Thus a patient can get caught into a dangerous pattern cycle: a wave of pain, followed by taking more than the prescribed amount to control the pain because the pain pill takes time to take effect, followed by the danger of not breathing well enough due to the dosage taken.

 Pain pills also have the unfortunate effect of causing nausea.
 If the patient is having pain, then takes a pain pill she may get pain relief, but a lot of nausea which means she’s not able to drink as many fluids as she needs to replenish the loss of fluids during surgery.
 This dehydration can also be dangerous.
 And it only worsens if the patient actually vomits, because she gets even more dehydrated and can’t get pain relief because she can’t keep the pills down.